Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Evaluation

-The c4.2xlarge has 8 vCPUs and 15.0 GiB of memory, but the performance is still far inferior to the Flock-512MB.
-This is because Flink is a Scala-based implementation, whereas Flock is a Rust-based high-performance query engine that includes SIMD and mimalloc~\cite{mimalloc} and is based on Arrow DataFusion~\cite{arrow-datafusion}.
-When using the c4.4xlarge or c4.8xlarge, Flink can generally obtain similar throughput and query time as \flock.
-The duration of Flock-512MB on N10 is greater than query time, this is because the processing of events from distinct mini-batches or windows can be separated, and then we can invoke new cloud functions to process any stacking events so that pipeline parallelism hides part of the duration delay, thereby shortening the query response time.
-The query time isn't lower than 20 seconds, since we produce 20 million events in total, and only process 1 million events per second.
-When Flock-512MB is operating on N7, an out of memory error is thrown.
-This is due to N7's need for 676 MB of RAM to collect, decompress, and deserialize data.
-Even if the function is not completed correctly, it will be charged for the time it took.
+The c4.2xlarge instance has 8 vCPUs and 15.0 GiB of memory, yet its performance is still far inferior to Flock-512MB.
+This discrepancy can be attributed to Flink's Scala-based implementation, while Flock is a Rust-based high-performance query engine that incorporates SIMD and mimalloc~\cite{mimalloc} and builds upon Arrow DataFusion~\cite{arrow-datafusion}.
+When using c4.4xlarge or c4.8xlarge instances, Flink generally achieves similar throughput and query time as \flock.
+For Flock-512MB on N10, the duration exceeds the query time because the processing of events from distinct mini-batches or windows can be separated, allowing the invocation of new cloud functions to process any stacking events.
+This pipeline parallelism partially hides the duration delay, thereby reducing the query response time.
+The query time does not fall below 20 seconds since we produce a total of 20 million events and only process 1 million events per second.
+When running N7 on Flock-512MB, an out of memory error is thrown due to N7 requiring 676 MB of RAM for collecting, decompressing, and deserializing data.
+Even if the function does not complete successfully, it is still charged for the execution time.

-As illustrated in the hourly cost subgraph.
-Flock can reduce the hourly cost to 1/10 with similar performance to Flink.
-When the streaming data rate is low, the volume is modest, or the data is queried rarely, Flock's cost performance is more than two orders of magnitude better than Flink.
+As illustrated in the hourly cost subgraph, Flock can reduce the hourly cost to 1/10 while maintaining similar performance to Flink.
+When the streaming data rate is low, the volume is modest, or the data is queried infrequently, Flock's cost performance surpasses Flink by more than two orders of magnitude.